obahareth/are-you-es5/README.md

 * [#2](https://github.com/obahareth/are-you-es5/issues/2) - Also check against all scripts required by entrypoint script, this should work for all JS module types.
 * [#4](https://github.com/obahareth/are-you-es5/issues/4) - Publish to npm.

+## Credits

+- [acorn](https://github.com/acornjs/acorn) All the actual ES5 checking happens through acorn, this package wouldn't exist without it.
+- [es-check](https://github.com/dollarshaveclub/es-check) This whole package wouldn't have been possible if I hadn't come across es-check and learned from it.